Cornell-Tech-Intro-HRI/social_navigation/README.md

 This task involves generating a map of the robot’s environment so that it can avoid colliding into obstacles as it navigates an environment using Simultaneous Localization and Mapping (SLAM).
 SLAM scans the environment using the Lidar sensor to create a 2D occupancy grid that records the locations of objects.

-### Step 0 (Optional if lidar not on): (Run on Pi) SSH into the Raspberry Pi and launch RPLIDAR nodes.
+### Step 0 (Optional if lidar not on): (Run on Pi) Launch Lidar

+SSH into the Raspberry Pi and launch RPLIDAR nodes.
 Open a new terminal and run:
 ```
 ssh ubuntu@TURTLEBOT#_IP_ADDRESS
 ros2 launch turtlebot4_bringup oakd.launch.py